 NCBI Resources Chiropractic Health

 Do you have back, shoulder, neck, leg pain, headaches, or stress?
 Pain medications work for only so long and don’t fix the problem.
 A chiropractor can help your symptoms.
 A chiropractic adjustment means that a chiropractor physically/manually adjusts the vertebrae in the spine.
 This procedure creates positive effects without the stress or invasiveness of surgery.
-A chiropractic adjustment can be a great way to improve multiple areas of the body, along with improving overall health with non-invasive treatment.
+A chiropractic adjustment can be a great way to improve multiple areas of the body and improve overall health with non-invasive treatment.

 A Doctor of Chiropractic spends four years at an accredited chiropractic institution, receiving more than 4,200 hours of specialized training.
 The chiropractic curriculum at the National University of Health Sciences includes studies in anatomy, pathology, biomechanics, chiropractic principles, diagnosis, and adjustment techniques.

-As primary care practitioners, chiropractors can develop and carry out a comprehensive treatment/management plan, recommend therapeutic exercise and other non-invasive therapies, and provide nutritional, dietary and lifestyle counseling.
-Chiropractors are health care professionals in Texas that are able to use the doctor title with its accompanying rights and responsibilities.
+As primary care practitioners, chiropractors can develop and carry out a comprehensive treatment/management plan, recommend therapeutic exercise and other non-invasive therapies, and provide nutritional, dietary, and lifestyle counseling.
+Chiropractors are health care professionals in Texas that can use the doctor title with its accompanying rights and responsibilities.